Shooting of Jason Harley Kloepfer: Aftermath

-Initial police press release and Kloepfer's charges
+Police actions and Kloepfer's charges

 At 11.42 a.m on December 13, the Cherokee County Sheriff's Office issued a press release stating that after a 911 call regarding multiple gunshots at a residence, police responded to the scene.
 The press release stated that deputies were "unsuccessful" in contacting the suspect, so the Cherokee County Sheriff’s Office obtained a search warrant, and called in the Cherokee Indian Police Department SWAT Team due to "an armed suspect present and the potential for a hostage situation".

 The press release went on to say that the Cherokee Indian Police SWAT Team shot Kloepfer after Kloepfer "engaged in a verbal altercation with officers and emerged from a camper trailer and confronted officers".

 The press release stated that Kloepfer received two charges, the first being communicating threats, the second being resist, obstruct and delay, and that more charges were possible, according to the press release.
 Kloepfer was scheduled to appear in court on March 9.
 By March 1, the charges against Kloepfer had been dropped.
-According to the local district attorney's office, charge of making threats was dropped "at the request of the prosecuting witness", while the charge of resisting orders was dropped as "the charging document does not list the type of orders given and under what circumstances that this would be a duty of their office".
+According to the local dismissal document, the charge of making threats was dropped "at the request of the prosecuting witness", while the charge of resisting orders was dropped as "the charging document does not list the type of orders given and under what circumstances that this would be a duty of their office".

+The Eastern Band of Cherokee Indians Tribal Council in March 2023 tabled, and on April 6, 2023, approved a request from Cherokee Indian Police Department Chief Carla Neadeau to strip Cherokee Indian Police car and body camera videos of public record status.
+On April 25, 2023, the Eastern Band of Cherokee Indians Chief Richard Sneed signed the proposed change into law, meaning that court action would be needed before such footage could be published.

+After media outlets requested police footage of the shooting, the Cherokee County Sheriff's Office refused to provide body camera footage, while Cherokee Indian Police Department Chief Carla Neadeau on April 24, 2023 responded: "The Tribe does not have any video or audio recordings responsive to your request."